Thank you for your interest in employment opportunities at the Memphis Brooks Museum of Art.

 The Memphis Brooks Museum of Art is an equal opportunity employer and seeks diversity in its workforce.
 Equal Opportunity Employer.

-Excellent interpersonal skills and ability to work collaboratively within and beyond the institution.
+• Excellent interpersonal skills and an ability to work with a diverse group of staff and volunteers.